nmklotas/BuildHelper/README.md

 Configure this extension one time (see options window below) and it will make you more productive, and you will not get this kind of errors again.

 To configure:
-1. Add solution names for BuildHelper to track.
+- Add solution names for BuildHelper to track.
-2. Add processes and services to stop/start before/after build.
+- Assign processes and services for solution names to stop/start before/after build.
+If you add more than one use ';' separator.
-3. Check "restart checkboxes" if you want them to be automatically restarted after a succesful build
+- Check "restart checkboxes" if you want them to be automatically restarted after a succesful build

 ![BuildHelper options UI](https://github.com/nmklotas/BuildHelper/blob/master/Documents/UI.png "BuildHelper UI")